lfd-hydrants/lfd-hydrants/README.md

 1. Open Supabase → your project → **SQL Editor**
 2. Run `sql/001_initial_schema.sql` (creates all tables)
 3. Run `sql/002_seed_sample_data.sql` (adds test companies/hydrants/members)
+4. Run `sql/003_session_start_end_timestamps.sql` (real start/end timestamps + session status)
+5. Run `sql/004_jobs_multi_day_tracking.sql` (adds the jobs table for multi-day/multi-crew tracking)
-4. In Supabase → **Authentication → Providers**, make sure Email is enabled.
+6. In Supabase → **Authentication → Providers**, make sure Email is enabled.
-   For quick testing, you can also disable "Confirm email" under Auth settings so test accounts work instantly.
+   For quick testing, "Confirm email" is currently OFF so accounts work instantly — turn this back on before real department rollout.
-5. Open `app/index.html` in a browser (just double-click it, or use a local server) — click "Create Account" to make yourself a login, then sign in.
+7. Visit the live site: `https://lfd-hydrants.vercel.app` — click "Create Account" to make yourself a login, then sign in.
+8. On the **Session** tab: pick Company, Division, Activity → Continue.
+Since no job exists yet, this starts a new one — fill in Date/OIC/Crew, Start Shift.
-6. Try logging a test against one of the sample hydrants (H-101, H-102, H-203, H-310), check the Log tab, check Stats, check Admin.
+   Log a couple of sample hydrants (H-101, H-102, H-203, H-310), then click
+   End Shift — leave "job complete" unchecked and confirm.
+Go back to the Session tab, pick the same Company/Division/Activity again — it should resume the SAME job with the hydrants you already did still excluded from the dropdown.
+Try ending a shift with "job complete" checked, then start again — the dropdown should show the full list again.
+9. Check the Log tab, Stats tab, and Admin tab.

 ## Next steps (in rough order)